-For the most part, we agree with this protocol!
-Having an alternative to the glitz and glamor of what a website naturally throws out.
-Even though it seems counter productive as we have this near thing called “responsive design”.
+For the most part, we used to agree with this protocol!
+Having an alternative to the glitz and glamor of what a website naturally throws out would be nice.
+Let mobile users get the basics and if they want to truly visit the site we’re just a click away!
+Even though it seems counterproductive as we have this feature on our site called “responsive design”.
 But Sure!
 Why not!
 This is why we initially installed the AMP plugin onto our WordPress engine.
 But as we poured through the code of AMP we began to notice some rather disturbing things about it:

 'amp_runtime_script' => 'https://cdn.ampproject.org/v0.js', 'amp_component_scripts' => array(), 'customizer_settings' => array(), 'font_urls' => array( 'merriweather' => 'https://fonts.googleapis.com/css?family=Merriweather:400,400italic,700,700italic', )'